ChunMinChang/blog/_posts/2020-08-08-media-session-api.md

 comments: true
 ---

-Media Session API will be enabled on Firefox soon!
+Media Session API will be enabled in Firefox soon!

 <!--read more-->